When you find a stray dog, you can’t assume he’s yours to keep.

-When you have found a stray dog, you can’t assume he’s yours for the keeping.
-You still need to follow the proper procedures, even if the dog is in bad condition.
-It’s possible he was trapped somewhere or has been looking for his people for several days, weeks, even months.
+Follow the proper procedures, even if the dog is in bad condition.
+It’s possible he was trapped somewhere or has been looking for his people for several days, weeks and sometimes even months.

 Take him to a veterinarian’s office or animal shelter and have him scanned for a microchip.
-If the dog has one, the vet or shelter will attempt to contact the owner.
-Sadly, many people don’t register or update their pet’s microchip information, so you may not be successful in finding the owner even if the pet is chipped.
+If the dog has one, the vet or shelter will attempt to contact the family.

 2. Take Him to the Animal Shelter

-Even if your pet is chipped, make sure it always wears a collar with a tag that includes the dog’s name, your phone number and your street address, so that if someone finds your dog, he can return him to you right away.
+Even if your pet is chipped, make sure he always wears a collar with a tag that includes his name, your phone number and your street address.